 Untitled

-Disclosures regulations means that VCs need to explain:
+Disclosure regulations mean that VCs need to explain:

-As companies grow there will be certain data requests coming from investors around how a company is lead, managed and how it operates.
+As companies grow there will be certain data requests coming from investors around how a company is led, managed, and how it operates.